databricks-demos/dbt-databricks-c360/README.md

 - ```03-ml-predict-churn```
-   * This contains the notebook to load our churn prediction ML model from MLFlow after the dbt transformations are complete
+   * This contains the notebook to load our churn prediction ML model from MLFlow after the dbt transformations are complete (not a dbt task)
    * The model is loaded as a SQL function, then applied to the ```dbt_c360_gold_churn_features``` that will be materialized at the end of the second dbt task in our workflow

 - ```seeds```